mattermost/mattermost-plugin-jira/readme.md

 6. Choose **Save**.

 Previously configured webhooks that point to specific channels are still supported and will continue to work.

+#### Step 4: Manage Subscriptions

+To control Mattermost channel subscriptions, use the `/jira subscribe` command in the channel in which you want to receive subscriptions.
+Then select the project and event triggers that will post to the channel.
+To manage all channel subscriptions as an administrator see the Notification Management section.

 ### Update the plugin